amor71/LiuAlgoTrader/docs/source/Under-the-hood.rst

 Understanding the project structure
 -----------------------------------

+**NOTE** the project structure may change periodically, please check GitHut for the most accurate structure.

 Understanding the project structure is the first step in uncovering the tools available to the custom strategy developer.
 Below is the project